Azure/azure-service-operator/docs/hugo/content/reference/containerservice/v1api20230315preview.md

 </em>
 </td>
 <td>
-<p>Name: The name of the Fleet member group to update.
+<p>Name: Name of the group.
-It should match the name of an existing FleetMember group.
+It must match a group name of an existing fleet member.</p>
-A group can only appear once across all UpdateStages in the UpdateRun.</p>
 </td>
 </tr>
 </tbody>